 He also championed the made-in-Canada movement by not moving production of the company’s coats overseas when many other companies were.
 This made-in-Canada devotion has made Canada Goose products synonymous with high quality – which is why people are willing to fork out about a thousand dollars for a Canada Goose winter coat.

 Reiss is also known for his environmental activism and work with organizations such as Polar Bears International.
 He has also established a program that provides fabric and other clothes-making materials to remote Inuit communities in Canada.

 His name sits on one of the most elite business schools in Canada, the Schulich School of Business at York University.
 The school gets its name from Seymour Schulich.
-According to Canadian Business, Seymour Schulich is worth $1.56 billion.
+According to Canadian Business, Seymour Schulich was worth $1.6 billion in 2017.